Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Background and Related Work

 \paragraph{Mutation testing and program transformations}

-To build our semantics-preserving edits, we take inspiration from mutation testing~\citep{demillo:test-data-selection}.
+In our experiments, we construct type prediction prompts by renaming variables to arbitrary names, or deleting some type annotations in the context.
+We construct our edits such that they do not break program syntax, and all the information necessary for type prediction is still present in the program.
+To do so, we take inspiration from \emph{mutation testing}~\citep{demillo:test-data-selection}.
 The goal of mutation testing is to test a program's test suite.
 To do so, a mutator injects small bugs that alter the semantics of a program, such as changing a $0$ to a $1$ or turning $x > y$ into $x < y$.
 The hypothesis is that a good test suite should be able to catch these artificial bugs, and there is a substantial evidence that the ability to catch both artificial and real-world bugs is strongly correlated~\citep{just:mutants}.
-Our technique differs from mutation testing in one key way: we make program edits that would not affect test cases.\footnote{Reflection in TypeScript and Python allows a program to detect any source code change.
-But, most test suites do not use these features.} Instead, we make syntactic edits that lead to type mispredictions for a given CodeLLM.